Clinical Fellow Spotlight: Jazmine Griswold

 How do you like living in Las Vegas?

 With COVID going on, I try to stay safe as much as possible.
 Like I mentioned before, I'm definitely an introvert, so I love my space/home.
 Being here in Vegas, I went hiking for the first time at two separate places.
 So far, I've gone to Lone Mountain and Red Rock Canyon.
 Hopefully, I can do more exploring especially since I plan on being here for another school year.
 I've ridden the rides at the top of the Stratosphere!
 Definitely an experience.
 I want to go to some of the resorts in town just for a nice spa day as well as skydiving.
 Oh, and a helicopter ride!

 What is your housing situation?

 I found my own apartment.
-My coordinator gave me recommendations on what areas to look into that would be a reasonable distance from my school placement as well as safety.
+My coordinator gave me recommendations on what areas to look into that would be a reasonable distance from my school placement and safety.
 My apartment wasn't furnished.
 I used a moving company to bring my furniture from Houston to Vegas (not cheap!)
-I've enjoyed furnishing my apartment and putting my own adult taste into it instead of finding a furnished place but that's just my preference.
-Housing tips for other CFs: if you can find a furnished apartment, AirBnB, etc. that is affordable and to your liking then go for it.
-I'm picky and I like what I like and since I do love my space, my home was not something I was willing to compromise on as far as pricing and the aesthetic.
-Please don't compromise your safety for the price of your housing situation and make sure you do your research on the different parts of the city/town.
+I've enjoyed furnishing my apartment and putting my own adult taste into it instead of finding a furnished place, but that's just my preference.
+Housing tips for other CFs: if you can find a furnished apartment, AirBnB, etc., that is affordable and to your liking, then go for it.
+I'm picky, and I like what I like, and since I love my space, my home was not something I was willing to compromise on as far as pricing and the aesthetic.
+Please don't compromise your safety for the price of your housing situation, and make sure you do your research on the different parts of the city/town.

 Hopefully, Jazmine sharing her story gave you a deeper perspective into the CF experience overall and what it looks like in a school setting—especially during uncertain times where virtual and hybrid learning are commonplace.